 - Applying mulch at the base

-Stargazers also make good cut flowers, which partly explains why so many florists carry them.
+Stargazers make good cut flowers, which partly explains why so many florists carry them.
 When used in floral arrangements, they typically take center stage, as few flowers are showy enough to compete with them.
-For a hybrid introduced relatively recently (namely, the 1970s), the degree to which they have become a fixture in the floral world is remarkable.
+For a hybrid introduced relatively recently (the 1970s), the degree to which they have become a fixture in the floral trade, as well as in gardeners' flower beds, is remarkable.

-Stargazer lilies are classified as Oriental lilies.
-Some growers wonder, "What's the difference between the Oriental type and the Asiatic type?"
+With so many choices available when it's time to buy, it's important to know the difference between the Oriental type and the Asiatic type.
 Generally speaking, the Orientals have more fragrant flowers, are taller, and come into bloom a little later (although, for an Oriental type, Stargazers flower rather early).

 Stargazer Lily Care